arcadiapage/arcadiapage.github.io/_posts/2025-05-29-that-time-I-stole-some-guys-body.md

 - Emotional Healing
 - Inner Work
 layout: post
-subtitle: 'The most mind-bending dream I have ever had'
+subtitle: 'Processing this mind-bending dream into inner clarity'
 ---

 My hand gripped a rope as I swung into the open door of a shop that was owned by a friend.
 Curiously, the rope seemed to be attached to nothing more than the ether.
 As I came in for a landing, I let go of the girl I was carrying.
 Her full skirt flared as she stepped across the shop floor and gave a little twirl for me.
 Her dress was a lovely pink and well-tailored.
 Her full bodied, chestnut brown hair was pinned up, retro style.